Holland Land Company: Early purchases

-Dutch interest in American investments began during the American Revolutionary War (1775-1783).
-In 1789, four Dutch firms, Pieter Stadnitski and Son, Nicolaas and Jacob Van Staphorst, P. & C. Van Eeghen, and Ten Cate & Vollenhoven, joined together and hired Dutch financier Theophile Cazenove as their purchasing agent to engage in land speculation.
+Dutch interest in American investments began during the American Revolutionary War (1775–1783).
+In 1789, four Dutch firms, Pieter Stadnitski and Son, Nicolaas and Jacob Van Staphorst, P. & C. Van Eeghen, and Ten Cate & Vollenhoven, joined and hired Dutch financier Theophile Cazenove as their purchasing agent to engage in land speculation.
 Cazenove's office, and later the company headquarters, were based in Philadelphia.
 The four houses soon expanded to six when they were joined by Willem Willink and Rutger Jan Schimmelpenninck in 1792, and established shares for the Holland Land Company in 1795.
 In 1791, Cazenove purchased 80,000 acre north of the Mohawk River and 120,000 acre in central New York, organized under the Cazenovia Establishment, on behalf of the four houses.
 In 1792, Cazenove arranged for the purchase of 1,500,000 acre in northwestern Pennsylvania on behalf of the six houses.

 In addition to land, the Dutch investors bought American funds, including the South Carolina Funded Debt and the Massachusetts Deposit, and shares in the Pennsylvania Population Company.
 On the advice of Cazenove, they also obtained shares in canal companies in the years 1791–1792, including the Patowmack Canal, James River and Kanawha Canal, Santee Canal, Western Canal and the Connecticut Canal.